Disputes between Common Good members will be resolved as follows:

 Within 10 days of the postmark of the registered letter, the other Party will submit a registered letter naming their representative, again with full contact information, and including best times for a meeting.

 The representative of the initiating Party will contact the other representative and set up a meeting.
-If there are any costs associated with setting up the meeting between organizers, they will be born by the organizers with the expectation that they will be reimbursed by their representees.
+If there are any costs associated with setting up the meeting between representatives, they will be born by the representatives with the expectation that they will be reimbursed by their representees.

 The arbitrator may request any documentation or witnesses deemed necessary to arrive at a resolution, and both parties agree to comply promptly.
 The decision of the arbitrator is binding on both parties.

-The dispute resolution will be written up by the arbitrator and signed by both organizers.
+The dispute resolution will be written up by the arbitrator and signed by both representatives.